 - It can be folded entirely over.
 Spiral binding can be opened in a full-360-motion to allow for a focus on a single page.
 This is especially handy for when the book is large or desktop space is limited — such as in a classroom setting.

 - Pages can be added or removed after binding.
-Though rare, there may be an occasion when a mistake exists on a page within spiral-bound document or a section has updated with new information.
+Though rare, there may be an occasion when a mistake exists on a page within a spiral-bound book or a section has updated with new information.
 Instead of throwing out an entire shipment and reprinting new books, spiral binding can be unwound to allow for the removal, addition, or substitution of pages.

 The Cons of Spiral Binding